Shev Shema'tata: The Shema'tata

 The overall subject of the book is the way in which Jewish law addresses doubts, either as to the facts or as to the applicable law.
 The Talmud provides a series of presumptions, in favour of strictness or leniency depending on the circumstances.
-One series of questions concern the way in which these presumptions interact.
+One series of questions concerns the way in which these presumptions interact.
 Another is the more fundamental question of how presumptions work.
 That is, does a presumption have the effect of assimilating the doubtful cases to the certain cases in all respects, or are doubtful cases a third category with its own special laws, alongside the certainly included and the certainly excluded?

 Although each section focuses on a specific Halachic principle, invariably other principles are brought up and discussed.
 These principles involve focal points that have applications throughout the entire Rabbinical corpus.
 Heller's method is to test each principle against a variety of Talmudic passages.
-If the concept would cause a difficulty in the passage (e.g. the concept should apply and doesn't), Heller resolves the difficult by demonstrating that for whatever reason this passage doesn't fit underneath the rubric of that particular concept (see Casuistry).
+If the concept would cause a difficulty in the passage (e.g. the concept should apply and doesn't), Heller resolves the difficulty by demonstrating that for whatever reason this passage doesn't fit underneath the rubric of that particular concept (see Casuistry).
 In this way the exact boundaries of each principle are clearly defined, thus clarifying the exact applications of each principle.